Orange-OpenSource/a11y-guidelines/src/en/articles/watch-december-january-2026.md

 # Digital Accessibility Watch December-January 2026

 And there we go!
 Another year of A11y monitoring...

-The single government portal for Declarations of Non-Conformity or requests for exemptions from digital accessibility obligations is finally here, and it's "normally" mandatory (fr): https://demarche.numerique.gouv.fr/commencer/exemption-accessibilite-num.
+The single government portal for non-conformity statements or requests for exemptions from digital accessibility obligations is finally here, and it's "normally" mandatory (fr): https://demarche.numerique.gouv.fr/commencer/exemption-accessibilite-num.

 The upcoming version of the digital accessibility guidelines (WCAG 3) is progressing, but slowly: https://html5accessibility.com/stuff/2026/01/16/last-week-in-wai-3/.

 On a completely different note, Paris Web 2026: here are the first announcements from this essential conference: https://www.paris-web.fr/actualites/2026/01/en-route-vers-la-21e-edition.

-I also wanted to mention Dennis Deacon's monumental work on how to test WCAG 2.2, a veritable bible: https://www.dennisdeacon.com/category/web/accessibility/.
+I also wanted to mention Dennis Deacon's monumental work on how to test WCAG 2.2, a real bible: https://www.dennisdeacon.com/category/web/accessibility/.

 ## Accessibility in Laws, Standards, and Guidelines